 Then, of course, for the basic sourdough bread recipe, you need more honey for the yeast to feed on, salt and water.

-Commercial bakers add a protein flour to improve the shelf life and texture of the loaf.
-It is a good idea, though I do not personally like soy-flour, so we use a tablespoon of homemade hummus made with chickpeas.
-The added protein and olive oil lower the glycemic index, so your bread has less of an effect on your blood sugar; that is very important.
+Commercial bakers add a protein flour to improve the shelf-life and texture of the loaf.
+It is a good idea, though I do not personally like soy, so we use a tablespoon of homemade hummus made with chickpeas.
+The extra protein and olive oil lower the glycemic index, so your bread has less of an effect on your blood sugar; that is very important.

 About six months ago, we had a very experienced professional chef to stay.
 He makes all his own bread every day from first principles; it was very delicious, though a little heavy with no yeast, and it took quite a lot of time to knead.
-What I did learn from him was to add 2-3 tablespoons of butternut soup to the dough.
-That was a big step forward in the making of a light and tasty sourdough bread.
+What I did learn from him was to add some butternut soup to the dough.
+That was a big step forward in the baking of a light and tasty sour loaf.

-I said you could make your own real bread for about R5 per loaf; that was perhaps a little misleading.
+I said you could make your own real bread for about five rand; that was perhaps a little misleading.
 If you have to buy flour at supermarket prices, then you can double that figure; it is still cheap for a delicious sourdough loaf which generally retails for at least six times as much, or more.

-Instead, cut out all the refined carbohydrate from your diet, which should include that from the supermarket, look to adding more olive oil and avocados for fat, and include more legumes for protein instead of all that red meat; then you can enjoy your homemade sourdough bread.
+Instead, cut out all the refined carbohydrate from your diet, which should include bread from the supermarket, look to adding olive oil and avocados for fat, and include more legumes for protein instead of all that red meat; then you can enjoy your homemade sourdough loaf.

 Remember, it takes less than ten minutes to prepare the dough for the very best real loaf in the world; and another five hours in the little oven.

 Ingredients for sourdough bread are just wholemeal flour, unchlorinated water and raw honey for the best loaf in the world; we like to add a little dried yeast, some hummus and butternut soup.

 Sourdough bread recipe shows you how to make the starter.